alpha-yadav/DSA/readme.md

 Remember to handle edge cases like empty trees, nodes not present in the tree, or one node being an ancestor of the other.
 The examples provided focus on the core algorithms.
 Always adapt them to your specific needs and input constraints.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **Data:** (e.g., a table of x and y values, a set of categories and their values, an equation)

+For example, you could say:

+* "Graph the line y = 2x + 1"
+* "Graph a bar chart showing the following data: Apples - 10, Bananas - 15, Oranges - 8"
+* "Graph a scatter plot of the following data points: (1,2), (3,4), (5,6)"

+Once you provide the necessary information, I can help you graph it.
+I can't create a visual graph directly, but I can give you the coordinates or describe the graph's shape and key features.